 The moped or scooter you rent will be powerful enough (maximum 55cc engine) to get you up the island's hills but not so much that you'll be doing much speeding.
 Gas is expensive, too.
 Having said all that, renting a scooter or moped gives you the maximum amount of freedom to explore Bermuda.

-Here are a few scooter and moped rental companies you may want to check o:
+Here are a few scooter-and-moped rental companies you may want to check out:

 03 of 05

 Bermuda is served by an extensive and reliable bus network, allowing visitors to travel from one end of the island to the other in air-conditioned comfort.
 Fares are based on a zone system: the further you travel, the more you pay.
 Bus stops are marked with painted poles: blue poles are for buses heading out from Hamilton, while pink poles are for buses heading into Hamilton.